Gianglo/brec-brain_recorder/README.md

 1. Connect an Android device with USB debug mode enabled.
 Because the LibMuse library depends on an ARM architecture, Brec will not build in an emulator
 2. Run `sudo react-native start` to start React packager
-3. In new terminal, run `adb reverse tcp:8081 tcp:8081` to ensure debug server is connected to your smartphone and then `sudo react-native run-android` to install Brec
+3. In new terminal, run `adb reverse tcp:8081 tcp:8081` to ensure debug server is connected to your smartphone (if this returns -> `error: insufficient permissions for device`, try `adb kill-server` and `adb start-server`)
+4. Then `sudo react-native run-android` to install Brec

 ## Generating a signed APK